timmayg/clemea2025-devwks-2008/04-MACsec_PSK.md

 <br>
 <code>cat playbooks/04a-config-macsec-psk.yaml</code>
 <br><br>

+NOTE: THIS NEEDS TO BE UPDATED.
 This task will shutdown the interface.
 When making changes like this the interface should be shutdown.
 <img src="/images/04-01-cat-shutdown-web.png" alt="" width=600>
 <br><br>